 Punjabi Chole Masala will last in the fridge for about 3 to 4 days in an airtight container.
 If you are storing in big quantities, reheat only the amount you need, as reheating, again and again, will decrease its shelf life.

-If you feel the curry has become a little dry while heating, add in a little water and give it a mix.
+If you feel the curry has become a little dry after refrigeration, add in a little water and give it a mix.

 You can also freeze the Punjabi chole masala curry for up to 3 months.
 When ready to use, defrost on the counter and then heat.